 Slow Mode

-A chat feature that restricts how often viewers can send messages—used to manage high-volume or spam-prone streams.
+A chat feature that restricts how often viewers can send messages is used to manage high-volume or spam-prone streams.

 Subscriber Count

-The number of people subscribed to a live streamer’s channel.
-A key metric for eligibility in monetization and reach.
+The number of people subscribed to a live streamer’s channel is a key metric for eligibility in monetization and reach.

 Stream Restart